Who will be the next Manchester United contenders? Assessing Amorim, Van Nistelrooy, Southgate, Xavi, Carrick and more

 Manchester United are looking for a new manager after Erik ten Hag was sacked following a poor start to the season.

-United are 14th in the Premier League after nine games, and lie 21st in the Europa League table have failed to win any of their opening three fixtures.
+United are 14th in the Premier League after nine games, and lie 21st in the Europa League table having failed to win any of their opening three fixtures.

 The defeat by West Ham United on the weekend was ironically one of the team’s better performances under Ten Hag this season, but it proved to be the final straw for the Ineos ownership as a string of missed chances resulted in a 2-1 loss.